MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Australia/how-to-view-posted-tax-credit-memos.md

 ---
-title: How to View Posted Tax Credit Memos
+title: View Posted Tax Credit Memos in the Australian version
 description: You can use the Posted Sales Tax Credit Memo page and Posted Purch.
-Tax Credit Memo page to view details of sales tax credit memos and purchase tax credit memos that have been posted.
+Tax Credit Memo page to view details of sales tax credit memos and purchase tax credit memos that have been posted in the Australian version.
 author: SorenGP

 ms.service: dynamics365-business-central